steffenhaug/plox/report.md

 The name is a combination of the words "plot" and "oxide" because every Rust projects apparently needs to have a silly name.

+**A final note:** A lot of "filesystem resources", such as font files, shader source code, and SVG code that would normaly be compiled with the systems \LaTeX\ compiler is _hard coded_ or otherwise included in the binary with `include_str!` or `include_bytes!` to make it _absolutely certain_ that it works on any system for when the course staff is evaluating the code.
+I want to make it clear (although it is probably obvious) that the _graphical system_ can use any `.ttf` of `.otf` font, and typeset arbitrary \LaTeX\ assuming these resources were available on the system, but I dare not make such assumptions.

 # Text rasterization
 Computer fonts are designed as splines of Bézier curves.
 This is useful for designers, because Bézier curves can produce very beautiful